Pandas Typing: Best Practices for Efficient and Maintainable Code

 If you have existing pandas code that doesn't use type hints, you can still add them to improve your code's readability and maintainability.
 Here's how you can do it:

-1. Import the necessary types from the typing module.
+- Import the necessary types from the

-2. For each function or method, add type hints to the arguments and the return value.
+module. - For each function or method, add type hints to the arguments and the return value.

-3. Run a type checker like mypy to verify that your type hints are correct.
+to verify that your type hints are correct.

 Here's an example of how you can annotate existing pandas code with type hints: